kubernetes/website/content/en/blog/_posts/2022-11-28-registry-k8s-io-change.md

 ## Why isn’t there a stable list of domains/IPs?
 Why can’t I restrict image pulls?

 registry.k8s.io is a [secure blob redirector](https://github.com/kubernetes/registry.k8s.io/blob/main/cmd/archeio/docs/request-handling.md) that connects clients to the closest cloud provider.
-The nature of this change means that a client which is pulling an image could be redirected to any one of a large number of backends.
+The nature of this change means that a client pulling an image could be redirected to any one of a large number of backends.
 We expect the set of backends to keep changing and will only increase as more and more cloud providers and vendors come on board to help mirror the release images.

 Restrictive control mechanisms like man-in-the-middle proxies or network policies that restrict access to a specific list of IPs/domains will break with this change.
 For these scenarios, we encourage you to mirror the release images to a local registry that you have strict control over.

-For more information on this policy, please see the [registry.k8s.io stability guarantees documentation](https://github.com/kubernetes/registry.k8s.io#stability).
+For more information on this policy, please see the [stability section of the registry.k8s.io documentation](https://github.com/kubernetes/registry.k8s.io#stability).

 ## What kind of errors will I see?
 How will I know if I’m still using the old address?